Endy Mattress Review (2025)

 Company Background

-Endy, founded in Toronto, is a well-known mattress-in-a-box brand.
-The Endy mattress quickly gained popularity in Canada and became one of the most recognized mattress brands, competing with other popular brands like Douglas and Casper.
+Endy, founded in Toronto in 2015, is a well-known mattress-in-a-box brand.
+The Endy mattress quickly gained popularity in Canada after appearing on Dragon’s Den, and became one of the most recognized mattress brands, competing with other popular brands like Douglas and Casper.
+Endy was later acquired by Sleep Country Canada in 2018 and primarily sells their mattresses online as a subsidiary.
+Endy has also opened stores in Nova Scotia, Ontario, and Alberta.

-Endy is rated “A+” with the Better Business Bureau, however, their customer review rating is just 1/5 stars.
-The company is rated “Poor” on Trustpilot with a 2.7/5 customer review rating.
-Sleep Country Canada, which owns Endy, has a customer review score of just 1.28 stars on BBB and is rated “Poor” on Trustpilot.
+That said, it’s important to look at customer reviews on third-party review sites such as Trustpilot and Better Business Bureau to get an idea of others’ experiences with the company.
+Endy is rated “A+” with BBB.
+However, their customer review rating is just 1/5 stars.
+The company is rated “Poor” on Trustpilot.
+Sleep Country Canada, which owns Endy, is rated “A+” (unaccredited) on BBB but has a customer review score of just 1.28 stars.
+Sleep Country is also rated “Poor” on Trustpilot.

 Frequently Asked Questions